mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-14-ILSampling-checkpoint.md

   <br><b>algorithm</b>
 </p>

 I show the efficacy of the approach with a toy example where soft-sampling would actually be advantagous.
 Intermediate Loss Sampling actuaally performs just as well if not better.
 I hope to add more test cases soon.
 Other positives of this method include that it can extend to non-categorical random variables assuming you can find a loss function that is closed-form differentiable with respect to the parameters you are learning.

+Click [here](https://github.com/mshlis/ILSampling) to see the Repo